 Have you ever even thought to leave a review on Amazon?
 Before I found out about Amazon Vine, I hadn’t.
 Amazon Vine is a free program that allows its members to get an unlimited amount of products to review on Amazon for free.
 It’s basically the Amazon version of Yelp Elite, where you get free food.
-Get free stuff on Amazon.
+Wnat to join Amazon Vine and get free stuff on Amazon?
+Keep reading!

 - 1 What Is Amazon Vine?